-1. Name of Noni resident Taxpayer:
+1. Name of Nonresident Taxpayer:

-2. Trade Name, i f applicable (Doing Business As):
+2. Trade Name, if applicable (Doing Business As):

 3. Mailing Address:

-4. Federal Identi fication Number:
+4. Federal Identification Number:

 5. Hiring or Contracting with:

 Name:

 Address:

 Receiving Rentals or Royalties From: Name:

 Address:

-Beneficiary of Trusts and Estates: Name:
+Beneficiary of Trusts and Estates: Name: Address:

-Address:
+Address.

-6. I hereby certify that the above named nonresident taxpayer is currently registered with
+6. I hereby certify that the above named nonresident taxp (check the appropriate box): The South Carolina Secretary of State or The South Carolina Department of Revenue ayer is currently registered with

-(check the appropriate box):

-The South Carolina Secretary of State or

-The South Carolina Department of Revenue ث

 Date of Registration:

 7. I understand that by this registration, the above named nonresident taxpayer has agreed to be subject to the jurisdiction of the South Carolina Department of Revenue and the courts of South Carolina to determine its South Carolina tax liability, including estimated taxes, together with any related interest and penalties.

 8. I understand the South Carolina Department of Revenue may revoke the withholding exemption granted under Code Sections 12-8-540 (rentals), 12-8-550 (temporarily doing business or professional services in South Carolina), and 12-8-570 (distributions to nonresident beneficiary by trusts or estates) at any time it determines that the above named nonresident taxpayer is not cooperating with the Department in the determination of its correct South Carolina tax liability.

 The undersigned understands that any false statement contained herein could be punished by fine, imprisonment or both.

 Recognizing that I am subject to the criminal penalties under Code Section 12-54-44 (B) (6) (a) (i), I declare that I have examined this affidavit and to the best of my knowledge and belief, it is true, correct and complete.

-Signature of Nonresident Taxpayer (Owner, Partner or Corporate Officer, when relevant)

-Date

 (Seal)

+Signature of Nonresident Taxpayer (Owner, Partner or Corporate Office

 If Corporate officer state title:

 (Name - Please Print)

 Mail to: The company or individual you are contracting with.

+OFFEROR'S CHECKLIST

-OFFEROR'S CHECKLIST AVOID COMMON BID/PROPOSAL MISTAKES
+AVOID COMMON BID/PROPOSAL MISTAKES